 14. Nougat (Android 7.0 to 7.1)

 Launch date: August 22, 2016

 DOZE is a power-saving feature that allows the device to last longer on a single charge.
-Through this version, people can now use several applications at the same time.
+Through this version, people can now use several applications simultaneously.
 This in itself was a huge accomplishment.